alangunning/doc-ai-analysis-starter/README.md

 4. **Try it out**

    Ensure the CLI has access to your GitHub Models token.
-Set `GITHUB_TOKEN` in `.env` or pass it on the command line:
+The scripts call `load_dotenv()` so any `GITHUB_TOKEN` defined in `.env` is loaded automatically.
+You can also supply it inline on the command line:

    ```bash
    GITHUB_TOKEN=github_pat_xxxx ./doc_ai/cli.py --help